Special Student Program

 There are several types of Special Students coordinated through Brown University Continuing Education:

-Post-baccalaureate undergraduate students: For adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
+- Post-baccalaureate undergraduate students: For adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
+This type of special student includes Brown employees who wish to take a non-work-related undergraduate course.

 The following types of special students are NOT coordinated through Continuing Education; to apply for one of these programs, contact the applicable office.